Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: BACKGROUND

 The selection and expansion process is defined by a tree policy $\policyTree$.
 For instance, the Upper Confidence Bound for Trees (UCT) \cite{Kocsis2006} is calculated during the selection phase for all possible actions $\action$ from a given node $\node$ with

 where $C_p \in \realNumbers_{\geq 0}$ is a constant, $\visitCount(\node, \action)$ the visit count of action $\action$ from node $\node$ and $\visitCount(\node)$ is the total visit count of node $\node$.
 The child node with the highest UCT value gets selected.
-UCT solves the exploration-exploitation dilemma, by balancing both phases throughout the search, with the first term fostering exploitation and the latter exploration.
+UCT solves the exploration-exploitation dilemma by balancing both phases throughout the search, with the first term fostering exploitation and the latter exploration.
+Further in-depth information about MCTS can be found in \cite{Browne2012}.